te-online/timemanager/README.md

 ## Changelog

+### 0.3.0 Beta, 12.
+April 2022
+- Add basic **client sharing feature** with support for sharing clients and all associated projects and tasks
+  - Allows users you shared the client with to create and edit time entries in tasks you created
+	- Only you can see everyone's time entries (also in reports), everyone else only sees their entries
+	- Shared clients are currently not reflected in the Android app / REST API

 ### 0.2.9 Beta, 15.
 March 2022
 - Bugfix: Import UI will now create a commit and show the success message even if importing to an empty database
 - Bugfix: Navigation button will stay visible and interactive when navigating client-side (issue #70)